-Beer Gardens in Munich: Tradition and Bavarian lifestyle
+Beer Gardens in Munich: Traditional Bavarian lifestyle

 A true Bavarian institution is celebrating its anniversary in 2012: 200 years of beer gardens in Munich!
-It was prohibited to serve beers outside beer cellars up until 1812 when a decree by King Maximilian I Joseph of Bavaria officially allowed brewers to sell beers from their cellars – this hailed the birth of a new way of life and a key part of Bavarian culture.
+It was prohibited to serve beers outside beer cellars up until 1812 when a decree by King Maximilian I Joseph of Bavaria officially allowed brewers to sell beers from their cellars – this hailed the birth of a new way of life and a key part of the Bavarian culture.
 The sale of meals was still strictly forbidden, so as to not create competition for the city's restaurants.

-Patrons were therefore allowed to bring their own food with them to beer gardens in Munich and to eat it there.
+Patrons were therefore allowed to bring their own food with them to the beer gardens in Munich and to eat it there.
 In order to keep the beer cool, the brewers planted chestnut and linden trees above their cellars.
 This allowed the beer to stay fresh and cool.
 The shady trees proved to have a wide appeal with the citizens of Munich, so they would drink the beer they'd bought to take home with them right away.
-That was the beginning of a long tradition – the beer garden in Munich.
+That was the beginning of a long-standing tradition – the beer garden in Munich.

 My personal tip for Munich is the Paulaner's Restaurant & Beer Garden at The Westin Grand Munich.
-Private you can find me with my friends at the beer garden in Grosshesselohe in Munich, where you may experience best ribs and you finally can play mini-golf.
+During my private time you can find me with my friends at the beer garden in Grosshesselohe in Munich, where you can experience the best ribs as well as play mini-golf.

 The tradition has been the trademark of the relaxed Bavarian atmosphere right through until today and has always enjoyed great popularity, as visitors to beer gardens in Munich are still allowed to bring their own food to eat under the chestnut trees.

 It is part of the Bavarian lifestyle to pack up a picnic basket and enjoy the mild summer days with a freshly tapped beer from a beer garden in Munich.
 Around 180 beer gardens in Munich offer space to sit under the beautiful chestnut trees.
-There are two wonderful beer gardens to discover in the immediate vicinity of the Westin Grand Munich.
+There are two wonderful beer gardens to discover in immediate vicinity of the Westin Grand Munich.

-On Sundays guests can sway in time to the traditional brass band music and enjoy the lively goings-on.
+Situated right in the middle of the Englischer Garten park at the foot of the Chinesischer Turm ("Chinese Tower") is the second-largest beer garden in Munich, which can seat up to 7,000 people.
+After strolling around or sunbathing in the Englischer Garten park, you can round off your day by paying the beer garden a visit.
+On Sundays guests can sway in time to the traditional brass band music and enjoy the lively events.
 As soon as the first rays of sun hit the ground, the idyllic beer garden begins to fill up with outdoor enthusiasts and beer lovers who want to enjoy the start of the beer garden season in Munich with a beer and a bite to eat.